Shared License Buffer (SLB) User Guide

 To get the main license for an application, use one of the following for PBS jobs:

 #PBS -l anshpc_pack=N

 There are SLB utilities that display license reservations, display licensed features (controlled by the SLB or not), display all "reservable" features (i.e., only those that are controlled by the SLB), or obtain information about license availability.

-If the user wants to obtain some information on license availability beforehand to make a more informed reservation request (such as through ARS), he or she can run SLB utilities to answer the following questions:
+If you want to obtain some information on license availability beforehand to make a more informed reservation request (such as through ARS), you can run SLB queries to answer the following questions: